Liquid Render Tag Syntax: with, for, Named Params (2026)

 </ul>

-The snippet handles its own active state, image preload, and ARIA labels, so the section file stays under twenty lines.
-If you have ever written {% for variant in product.variants %}{% render 'metal-swap-card', variant: variant %}{% endfor %}, the for X as Y form is the same logic with one less indentation level and one less local assign.
-Performance is identical, but the loop with named arguments alongside is the form Shopify documents and Theme Check prefers.
+The snippet handles its own active state, image preload, and ARIA labels.
+The section file stays under twenty lines.
+The equivalent {% for variant in product.variants %}{% render ... %}{% endfor %} works identically, but the for X as Y form is what Shopify documents and Theme Check prefers.

 {% if product.available and product.tags contains 'sale' or product.compare_at_price > product.price %}